Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 What It Is

-French green clay (illite clay) gets its color from decomposed plant matter and iron oxide.
-It offers moderate absorption—stronger than kaolin, gentler than bentonite—plus beneficial minerals including magnesium, calcium, and potassium.
+French green clay gets its color from plant matter and iron oxide.
+It offers moderate absorption — stronger than kaolin, gentler than bentonite — plus minerals including magnesium, calcium, and potassium.

 Best For

-• Combination skin (addresses T-zone without over-drying cheeks)
+• Combination skin (clears T-zone without over-drying cheeks)

 • Normal skin with regular pore maintenance needs